htmfilho/htmfilho.github.io/_posts/2018/2018-05-27-twenty-kilometers-brussels.md

   </tbody>
 </table>

 The path is flat with few elevations.
 99% on paved streets and crossing the wonderful public park [Bois de la Cambre][bois-de-la-cambre].
-This time, I did check the elevations and saved energy for the hardest one at the end of the course.
+This time, I did check the elevations and saved energy for the hardest one at the end of the race.
 I run together with my friend and former boss Fabrice Degraux, who was familiar with the race and shared some tips about the path, including the painful last elevation.

 This time I was very careful about the hydration.
 I drunk 4 glasses of water before leaving home and during the race, instead of throwing away bottles full of water after a few sips, I held the bottles until finishing them.
 It didn't cause abdominal pain this time, so I will adopt the practice for the next race.